jainishbharti05/jainishbharti05/README.md

 # Jainish Bharti
 #### Full Stack Developer

-▸ I, Jainish Bharti, an UnderGrad in Information Technology Dept, and I develop Backend logic of Web-Applications and sort of UX/UI Designing.
+▸ I, Jainish Bharti, an Information Technology Graduate, enjoys developing Backend logic of Web-Applications and sort of UX/UI Designing as well.
-▸ I'm practicing Software Development and aims to become a Full Stack Software Developer.
+▸ I'm practicing Software Development as Full Stack Software Developer in an organization caled DataGrokr Analytics Pvt.
+Ltd.
-▸ I have really enjoyed working on languages like JavaScript, Python, JAVA and a few frameworks like React, Django, Flask and Spring.
+▸ I am proficient in woring on languages like JavaScript, Typescript, Python, JAVA and a few frameworks like React, Django, Flask and Spring.
+▸ I've also explored Unit Testing, API testing, Front-end testing.
+Gained quite an experience as of now!
 ▸ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!.
-▸ Trying my hands on Java Development using Spring, JAX-RS, JSPs & Servlets.
+▸ Currently exploring on Java side of Development using Spring, JAX-RS, Hibernate etcetra.
 ▸ Also planning to upgrade my skills as Data Scientist.